RTEMS/rtems-docs/c_user/task_manager.rst

 This directive manipulates the priority of the task specified by id.
 An id of ``RTEMS_SELF`` is used to indicate the calling task.
-When new_priority is not equal to``RTEMS_CURRENT_PRIORITY``, the specified task’s previous priority is returned in old_priority.
-When new_priority is ``RTEMS_CURRENT_PRIORITY``, the specified task’s current priority is returned in old_priority.
+When new_priority is not equal to``RTEMS_CURRENT_PRIORITY``, the specified task's previous priority is returned in old_priority.
+When new_priority is ``RTEMS_CURRENT_PRIORITY``, the specified task's current priority is returned in old_priority.
 Valid priorities range from a high of 1 to a low of 255.

 **NOTES:**

-The calling task may be preempted if its preemption mode is enabled and it lowers its own priority or raises another task’s priority.
+The calling task may be preempted if its preemption mode is enabled and it lowers its own priority or raises another task's priority.

 In case the new priority equals the current priority of the task, then nothing